Tr1ple-F/Tr1ple-F.github.io/content/posts/binary-tree-indexing.md

 ## Practical Implications

-I have yet to do practical benchmarking on the effectiveness of this method; however, I want to share one nice benefit for prefetching and caching.
-All nodes of a subtree $b'$ end in the same offset bits, so one can effectively cache _exclusively_ the nodes of a subtree by using **stride prefetching** with the stride appropriate to the tree depth, which might be considerably faster than random node access.
-This could be particularly interesting for low-latency applications where an extra memory lookup with a cache miss adds noticeable latency overhead.
+I have yet to do practical benchmarking on the effectiveness of this method; however, it might have a nice benefit for prefetching and caching.
+If all nodes of a subtree $b'$ end in the same offset bits one could effectively cache _exclusively_ the nodes of this subtree by using **stride prefetching** with the stride appropriate to the tree depth.
+Depending on the memory layout and nature of the application this could be faster than random node access and might be interesting for low-latency applications where an extra memory lookup with a cache miss adds noticeable latency overhead.